jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The function takes three parameters:
 - `test_statistics`: A path to the experiment test statistics file.
 It can be either a string representing a single file path or a list of strings representing multiple file paths.
 - `ground_truth_metadata`: A path to the ground truth metadata file.
 - `kwargs`: Additional parameters for the requested visualizations.
-These parameters are passed to the `frequency_vs_f1` function.
+These parameters are passed as keyword arguments.

 The function first loads the data from the test statistics file(s) using the `load_data_for_viz` function with the "load_json" method.
 It then loads the ground truth metadata using the `load_json` function.

-Finally, the function calls the `frequency_vs_f1` function, passing the loaded test statistics data, metadata, and any additional parameters.
+Finally, the function calls the `frequency_vs_f1` function, passing the loaded test statistics data, metadata, and any additional parameters specified in `kwargs`.
 The `frequency_vs_f1` function is responsible for generating the visualizations based on the provided data.

 The function does not return any value (`None`).